loopnlearn/loopbuildscripts/README.md

 ### Other Scripts

-The other script can be run with the following commands
+The other scripts can be run with the following commands

 1. Open terminal
 2. Copy/Paste selected code into terminal (use copy icon, bottom right):